-Raspberries are one of the fruits that will immediately get your flocks like juicy stuff.
-The sweet and refreshing feeling they provide will certainly captivate their taste buds.
+Raspberries are one of the fruits that your flock will likely enjoy due to their juicy nature.
+The sweet and refreshing taste is likely to be well-received by chickens.
 Raspberries can be prepared in various ways, just like how it is used in human culinary works.

 - Sliced – If it’s your first time giving your chickens raspberries, you might want to slice them first.
 Chickens can be curious, and the harder outside texture of the fruit can take them back.
 Not that this happens all the time.
 Most of the time, chickens peck on what they think is edible and know that it’s safe.
 However, it’s good to introduce this new fruit to them in the easiest way possible for them to digest and taste it.
 This way, they will get used to the soft and juicy interior of the fruit.
 Most people recommend chopping them up to help in easy consumption as chickens do not have teeth to help them much on the raspberries.

 - Always choose the organic ones – Sometimes, the local store or market can run out of organic ones.
 In this case, it’s best to wait for it to get stocked again.
 Raspberries that are not organic can have substances sprayed on them.
-If you want to push through, you need to wash the fruits with cold water thoroughly to make sure you are getting rid of the chemical substances that could be present.
+If you decide to use non-organic raspberries, you should wash the fruits thoroughly with cold water to remove any chemical substances that might be present.

 Raspberry Serving Suggestion for Chickens